-In addition, KSZ8863MLL/FLL/RLL features a per-port power down mode.
-To save power, a PHY port that is not in use can be powered down via the port control register 29 or 45 bit 3, or the MIIM PHY register.
+In addition, the KSZ8873MLL/FLL/RLL features a per-port power down mode.
+To save power, a PHY port that is not in use can be powered down via port control register 29 or 45 bit 3, or MIIM PHY register.
 It saves about 15 mA per port.